Linden Lab: History

 With the help of a financial windfall that he reaped from his time at RealNetworks, Rosedale formed Linden Lab in 1999.
 His initial focus was on the development of hardware that would enable computer users to be fully immersed in a 360 degree virtual reality experience.
-In its earliest form, the company struggled to produce a commercial version of "The Rig," which was realized in prototype form as a clunky steel contraption with several computer monitors that users could wear on their shoulders.
+In its earliest form, the company struggled to produce a commercial version of "The Rig", which was realized in prototype form as a clunky steel contraption with several computer monitors that users could wear on their shoulders.
 That vision soon morphed into the software-based application Linden World, where computer users could participate in task-based games and socialization in a 3D online environment.
 That effort would eventually transform into the better-known, user-centered Second Life.

 During a 2001 meeting with investors, Rosedale noticed that the participants were particularly responsive to the collaborative, creative potential of Second Life.
 As a result, the initial objective-driven, gaming focus of Second Life was shifted to a more user-created, community-driven experience.

 In October 2010, Rosedale announced he was leaving his position as CEO.

-In September 2012, Linden Lab announced two new products: Creatorverse (for iPad) and Patterns (for desktops).
+In September 2012, Linden Lab announced two new games: Creatorverse (for iPad) and Patterns (for desktops).

 In January 2013, Linden Lab purchased the game Blocksworld for iPad, a shared virtual world built of blocks.

 Rod Humble, appointed CEO in December 2010, announced his departure on Facebook on 24 January 2014, stating that he would be leaving Linden Lab to pursue founding a new company that will "make art, entertainment and unusual things!".

 In February 2014, Linden Lab announced that its new CEO was Ebbe Altberg, former COO of BranchOut.
 He died in June 2021 after battling a long illness.

+In late 2023, it became apparent that Linden Lab had sold the rights of Blocksworld to Ukrainian studio Fortell Games.
+While the purchase is yet to be announced officially, activity on the games long inactive social media, Steam and Apple App Store pages point all but confirm the acquisition.

 Corporate culture

-Linden Lab utilized another internal tool, the Distributor, that enabled all employees to distribute "points" to projects that they deem to be worthy of development and resource support.
+Linden Lab utilized another internal tool, the Distributor, that enabled all employees to distribute "points" to projects that they deemed worthy of development and resource support.
 Each point has a financial value that is based on each quarter's financial performance.
 As a result, key stakeholders in the projects with high point values received a distributed monetary payoff at the end of the quarter for successfully completed projects.
 The Distributor was discontinued after Rosedale left the company.

 In addition, each employee's quarterly performance review is published on a Wikipedia-like internal website that all other employees may see.

-Employees of Linden Lab, who are easily identifiable in-world by their avatars' last name "Linden", have been known to participate in several collaborative events with Second Life users.
+Employees of Linden Lab, who are easily identifiable in-world by their avatars' last name "Linden", have participated in several collaborative events with Second Life users.
 For example, the company holds an annual holiday "snowball fight" where users are encouraged to throw virtual snowballs at Linden Lab employees.